skx/kpie/README.md

 Overview
 --------

-If the file `~/.kpie.lua` exists then it will be parsed every time a new window is opened upon your system.
-If you start `kpie` with a named Lua file that will be used instead, for example:
+If the file `~/.kpie.lua` exists then it will be parsed and executed every time a new window is opened upon your system.

+If you start `kpie` with a named Lua file that will be used instead, for
+example:

     $ kpie ~/.config/kpie.lua

-Regardless of what the filename is, the configuration file is Lua with the addition of some window-related primitives.
-To give you a flavour this is the default configuration file:
+Regardless of which file is used, the configuration file is Lua with the addition of some window-related primitives.
+To give you a flavour this is a sample configuration file:

     --
     -- If Xine is launched it should be "always on top"